EclecticGriffin/notsciibot/README.md

 the model so that trained versions may be retrieved and there is documentation regarding their use within the notebooks themselves.

-In general the notebooks are heavily commented to make their use more intuitive and clear.
+In general, the notebooks are heavily commented to make their use more intuitive and clear.